Kenny Dykstra: Second return to WWE (2021–present)

 On October 6, 2021, Doane was reportedly rehired by WWE to work as a trainer at the WWE Performance Center.
 Two months later, he began working as a producer on Raw and SmackDown.

 As a role of a producer, Doane is seen occasionally breaking up brawls between wrestlers such as restraining Kevin Owens who fought The Bloodline (The Usos and Solo Sikoa) on the January 16, 2023 episode of Raw as he was among the officials separating those men.

+Chelsea Green mentioned on the Busted Open Radio Podcast, that Doane is one of the crucial producers to help assist her advance her character.

 Other media

 Doane appeared on Seducing Cindy, a Fox Reality series that follows Cindy Margolis, once the most downloaded woman on the Internet, as she searches for a new love.
 The program premiered on January 30, 2010.
 Doane made it to the final five, one episode away from the season finale, but was eliminated.

 In 2013, while rehabbing a knee injury, Doane penned his first children's book entitled Billy's Bully.
 The book was released in June 2013.